21bhu/data_angel/README.md

         panel.grid.minor = element_blank()
     ) +
     scale_color_viridis_c()

-(Please replace images/steps_vs_calories.png with the actual path to your saved plot image.)

 Insight: As expected, there is a positive correlation between Total Steps and Calories Burned.
 The more active users are, the more calories they tend to burn.
 However, the data also shows variability, with some users burning fewer calories for similar step counts, highlighting differences in activity intensity or individual metabolism.
 c.
 Average Total Intensities by Hour of the Day